intern-jck/sas-take-home/README.md

 * added a few missing params in SQLConnect()
     * used driver for ServerName and SQL_NTS for NameLength1

+* SQLError is depreciated in ODBC 3.0
+    * Replaced with SQLGetDiagRec

 MS ODBC API reference: